Our libraries will be closed on 8 Dec 2025 from noon onwards, with the exception of these spaces.

 Heritage Ideathon

 Upon completion of their training, participants will be given several weeks to develop innovative solutions for a specific heritage and conservation challenge.
 In groups of 4 to 6, participants will identify the projects they would like to work on.
 Groups can also choose from a list of suggested areas and topics as shown on the Projects page.
 Applying what they learn through the training workshops, participants are required to put together their project proposals.
-Participants will be required to present their projects on 9th November.
+Participants will be required to present their projects on 8th November 2025.
 The presentation will be held at NUS Central Library.
 The best 5 proposals will be selected to proceed to the incubation phase.
 Prizes of up to $1,200 will be awarded to winning groups.

 Project Incubation

 The project incubation phase lasts up to 6 months.
 Groups will work on implementing their proposal.
 Groups will be provided resources, additional training and also mentorship from heritage and outreach experts.
-The additional training will be conducted in January 2025.
+The additional training will be conducted in January 2026.

-TF-NUS Heritage Champions is brought to you by National University of Singapore Libraries, and is catalysed through partnerships with Temasek Foundation and the National Heritage Board.
+TF-NUS Heritage Champions is brought to you by National University of Singapore Libraries,

 NUSL_logo-for-TNHCLogo Temasek FoundationNHB logo

-For general enquiries, please email our Programme Manager
+For general enquiries, please email our Programme Manager.

 For media enquiries, please reach out to libcomms@nus.edu.sg.